gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 ## Final words about `let` and `const`

 `let` and `const` were introduced with the release of ECMAScript 2015, commonly known as ES6.
-So you are highly likely to see legacy applications that don't contain `let` and `const`.
+So you are highly likely to see old applications that don't contain `let` and `const`.